adelyntam/LibraryDatabase/README.md

 1. Download MYSQL (using 9.3)
 2. Download IntelliJ IDEA and Tomcat
 3. Sync Maven dependencies using pom.xml
-4. Configure Tomcat with WAR created by project after building it
+4. Configure Tomcat with WAR created by project after building it (images below)
 5. Default url should be http://localhost:8080/library/
 6. Start MYSQL
 7. Change create_schema.sql to desired user and password